 How to Build Trust and Commitment

-Consider that commitment means that you are on a lifelong journey with the person that you love, meaning if things get challenging, you will both work on improving your relationship.
-This means cherishing and appreciating your partner's good qualities, rather than nurturing resentment by magnifying and complaining about their negative qualities.
+Consider that commitment means that you are on a lifelong journey with the person you love.
+If things get challenging, you will both work on improving your relationship.
+This means cherishing and appreciating your partner's good qualities rather than nurturing resentment by magnifying and complaining about their negative qualities.
 Trust and commitment are built through many small positive moments, kind acts, and supportive words throughout the day.

 With love,